ALLBLACKHIM/weather-app/README.md

 - **Search by City:** Manually enter a city name to get weather updates.
 - **Current Location:** Use your device's GPS to get weather information for your current location.
 - **Dark Mode:** Toggle between light and dark themes for comfortable viewing.
+- **Chatbot:** An n8n powered chatbot that uses the OpenWeatherMap MCP server to provide a more interactive user experience.

 ## Technologies Used